-In New Jersey, the Department of Environmental Protection enforces the federal drinking water regulations pursuant to the Safe Drinking Water Act.
-This bill would supplement the existing notice requirements by requiring the public water system to send out an expedited notice no later than 10 calendar days after the end of the monitoring period in which the public water system exceeds the lead action level.
-This notice would be provided to all customers serviced by the public water system, including schools and daycare centers, and all local health agencies and municipalities located within the system's service area.
+The bill would require this written notice to: (1) clearly state that the PWS is in exceedance of the lead action level; (2) explain what the lead action level is and the measurement process that the PWS is required to perform to monitor drinking water for lead; (3) provide additional information on the possible sources of lead in drinking water, the health effects of lead in drinking water, and measures a consumer can take to reduce or eliminate lead in drinking water; and (4) state the responsibility of a landlord to distribute the notice to all tenants served by the PWS.

-Under the bill, this written notice would: (1) clearly state that the PWS is in exceedance of the lead action level; (2) explain what the lead action level is and the measurement process that the PWS is required to perform to monitor drinking water for lead; (3) provide additional information on the possible sources of lead in drinking water, the health effects of lead in drinking water, and measures a customer can take to reduce or eliminate lead in drinking water; and (4) state the responsibility of a landlord to distribute the notice to all tenants served by the public water system.
-The bill also requires a PWS to include a statement explaining these requirements in any notice or information provided to its customers concerning the presence of lead in drinking water.
+Additionally, the bill would require landlords to provide all tenants with any notice or information received from a PWS concerning the presence of lead in drinking water, unless the tenant is also a customer of the PWS.
+The notice or information is to be distributed or posted as soon as practicable, but no later than three business days after receipt.
+The bill also would require PWSs to include a statement explaining the requirements imposed on landlords by the bill in any notice or information provided to its customers concerning the presence of lead in drinking water.

 FISCAL ANALYSIS

 EXECUTIVE BRANCH

 None received.